Primes in arithmetic progressions to large moduli and refinements of Harman's sieve

-where $\beta$ in (153) is a large prime.
+where $\beta$ in (167) is a large prime.
 Using Buchstab's identity, we have

-By Lemma~\ref{l217}, (118) holds for the first sum in (154) since $(\alpha_1 + \alpha_2, \alpha_3) \in A$, and we only need to deal with the second sum in (154) that counts numbers with $5$ or more prime factors.
-Now we reduce this case to other cases with $\Omega(n) \geqslant 5$.
+By Lemma~\ref{l217}, (129) holds for the first sum in (168) since $(\alpha_1 + \alpha_2, \alpha_3) \in A$, and we only need to deal with the second sum in (168) that counts numbers with $5$ or more prime factors, with a product of $3$ variables lies in $\left(1 - \theta - \varepsilon,\ \theta + \varepsilon \right)$.
+Now we reduce this case to \textbf{Cases 1, 2 and 5}.
+Since the second sum in (168) is a positive sum that cannot be dropped directly, we need (129) holds for $f(n)$ in \textbf{Cases 1, 2 and 5} without an error $O(\varepsilon)$.
+By the discussions above, we know that (129) holds for $f(n)$ in \textbf{Cases 1, 2 and 5} without an error $O(\varepsilon)$, and thus (129) holds for $f(n)$ in \textbf{Case 7}.